 All other types of natural resources, such as minerals and oil are assessed against the definition on the same principles as water.
+Land shall be excluded from non-living resources.

-The municipality shall disclosed all non-living resources is the annual financial statements provided that some intervention is performed/planned in order to utilise such resource.
+a resource withou The municipality shall disclosed all non-living resources is the annual financial statements provided that some intervention is performed/planned in order to utilise such resource.
 The existence of such a resource without any intention to utilise or preserve the resource would fail to meet the requirement to disclose such resource as the definition of a non-living resource is not fully met.
+42 Page